OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module1-Infrastructure/Module01-Class01-Environments.md

 ## Module 1: Infrastructure
 ### Class 1: Environments

-Welcome to another getting started class for Octopus Deploy.
-This class will help you learn more about environments.
+Welcome to class 1 of this Infrastructure module for the Octopus Deploy Fundamentals training course.

+This class covers how to manage Environments in Octopus Deploy.

 [![Link to YouTube video](https://img.youtube.com/vi/tPb6CLHyNLA/0.jpg)](https://www.youtube.com/embed/tPb6CLHyNLA)

 ### Transcript

-Environments are how you organise your deployment targets into groups that represent different stages of your deployment pipeline.
-This class will start with a look at a pre-existing instance, to see how environments are used.
-It will then walk you through how to create your first environment.
+Environments are how you organise your infrastructure into groups that represent different stages of your deployment pipeline.
+For example, you might have a Development environment, and a Production environment.

-We will start using an existing instance.
-You get to environments by clicking on "Infrastructure", then clicking on Environments in the left menu.
-For this existing instance I have six environments:

-I stated earlier Environments are used to organise your deployment targets.
-The development environment has three targets, while the test environment has eleven targets.

-Now let's create your first environment.
+Let's create your first environment.

+In this example, we're using a new Cloud instance of Octopus Deploy.
 To make things easier, the onboarding wizard provides a shortcut to the environments page.

 From here we can click the "ADD ENVIRONMENT" button in the top right corner.